Advertiser Disclosure

 What we liked

-NordVPN has extensive tutorials on setting up a VPN on a variety of routers.
-Some guides have videos and others don't.
+NordVPN has extensive tutorials for setting up a VPN on a variety of routers.
+However, some guides have videos and others don't.
 If you need additional help, you can always click on the chat button at the end of a tutorial to speak with a live representative.

-NordVPN has other tools besides a VPN.
+NordVPN has plenty of functions in addition to being a VPN.
 Depending on your subscription, you can also get a password manager, dark web monitoring, cloud storage, and file encryption.
+All subscriptions come with an ad and tracker blocker, malware protection, Smart DNS, and more.
 This makes NordVPN a great choice if you are looking for extra security features to protect your home network and data.

 What we didn’t like

-Not all router VPN installation guides had videos to support their instructions.
-You also can't use the split tunneling feature to divide the devices connected to your router's VPN, an option that is available with ExpressVPN.
+Not all of Nord's VPN installation guides had videos to support their instructions.
+You also can't use the split tunneling feature to divide the devices connected to your router's VPN, which is available with ExpressVPN.

 NordVPN specs